 Art Institute of Chicago – Every Thursday evening from 5:00 pm-8:00 pm

-Brookfield Zoo – No free days in Spring 2016
+Brookfield Zoo – No free days during Spring

-Cantigny Park – Free admission daily; $5 parking on weekdays, $10 parking on weekends.
-Free parking on the first Wednesday of each month.
+Cantigny Park – Free admission daily; $5 parking.
+Free parking on 1st Wednesday of the month, May 20, & July 27

 Chicago Botanic Garden – Free admission daily; $25 parking for cars on weekdays, $30 for cars on weekends and for vans any day

 Chicago Children’s Museum – Every Thursday evening from 5:00 pm-8:00 pm.
 Free admission for children 15 and younger the first Sunday of each month.